You see biotin ads everywhere, but it's always a woman on the picture!

 Male pattern baldness is a hormonal and genetic problem, while biotin is just a vitamin that has nothing to do with hormonal enzymes.

-4 proven methods to fight male pattern hair loss
+4 studied methods to fight male pattern hair loss

 As mentioned above, biotin is not a proven solution for your hair loss.

-These are the 3 methods that have been proven to combat men hair loss:
+These are the 3 methods that have been studied for combating men's hair loss:

 We could put some marketing gibberish or the results of our clinical trial here, but we believe in real people, real results and real impact on your life.

 Gary, one of our many success story, said this:

 ...I have so far been using your products since early July and I have attached pictures of my hair...when I sent pictures to a hair transplant clinic in anticipation of them proving a hair transplant procedure."

 I then came across your product and have been using it daily...I am 57 years old by the way and had the start of pattern baldness...